Updated

 Ignored optionality: Brand value, reinvestment returns, and buyback capacity sit outside the equation.

-Use the formula where its assumptions hold.
-Mature dividend payers, regulated utilities, and index-level valuations are its home territory.
-Screen candidates on the dividend yield heatmap, check the r minus g spread sits comfortably wide, and pair the answer with a second method before trusting it.
-The WACC calculator gives a defensible starting point for r.
+Use the formula where its assumptions hold: mature dividend payers, regulated utilities, and index-level valuations.
+Screen candidates on the dividend yield heatmap, check that the r minus g spread sits comfortably wide, and run the DCF calculator to put the Gordon assumption inside a full cash-flow model before trusting any single number.

 Frequently Asked Questions